dance2die/MyAnimeListSharp/README.md

 # Welcome to MyAnimeListSharp
-## The easiest way to search Anime/Manga on MyAnimeList.net
+## The "Easiest" way to search Anime/Manga on MyAnimeList.net

 * **What**: .NET library for accessing MyAnimeList.net Web API ([API Documentation](http://myanimelist.net/modules.php?go=api))
 * **Why is it easy to use?**: Refer to the overview.